nihilor/upperlower/README.md

 ## Notations

 - **Capitalize**: The first letter is capitalized.
-- **Title Case**: The first letter of each major word is capitalized.
+- **Title Case**: The first letter of each principal word is capitalized.
+Exceptions are articles, conjunctions and prepositions.
+Currently the Associated Press Style is used, meaning all word longer than three letters will be capitalized.
 - **camelCase**/**lowerCamelCase**: The first letter of each word except the first one is capitalized and blank characters are removed.
 - **PascalCase**/**UpperCamelCase**: The first letter of each word is capitalized and blank characters are removed.
 - **kebap-case**: All words are written in lower case and blank characters are replaced with hyphens.